Web-Hulk/react-ts-django-tournament-bracket-generator/README.md

 Group Assignment: Since the group assignment will be done through a professional draw, it would be most efficient to handle this on the backend.
 Once the draw is complete, you can update the database with the group assignments.
 Then, when the frontend needs to display the groups, it can simply fetch the latest data from the backend.

 I hope this helps!
 Let me know if you have any other questions or need further clarification. 😊

+**Future improvements ideas:**

+- **User Verification**: When a user signs up, a verification email should be sent.
+Once the user verifies their account, they should be forwarded to finish setting up their account.
+The user should be able to set their full name and password.
+Remember to inform the user to check their inbox to log in.
+- **Ongoing Tournaments**: A list or grid of tournaments that are currently in progress.
+Clicking on a tournament could take the user to a detailed view of that tournament's bracket.
+- **Upcoming Matches**: A schedule of the user's upcoming matches in all ongoing tournaments.
+- **Past Results**: A history of the user's past tournaments, including the final standings and brackets.
+- **Account Management**: Options for the user to update their profile information, change their password, or log out.
+- **Role-Based Access Control**: Different users should have different permissions.
+For example, tournament owners should be able to edit and delete tournaments, while players should only be able to view and register for tournaments.
+- **Tournament Promotion**: Consider adding features to help users promote their tournaments, such as social media integration or promotional materials.
+- **Match Scheduling**: Depending on the type of tournament, you might need to implement a feature for scheduling matches.
+This could include date, time, and location details for each match.
+- **Notifications**: Consider implementing a notification system to keep users informed about upcoming matches, tournament results, and other important updates.